NetheriteBlockXI/License/README.md

-# XP Studios - Project README
+# XP Studios - License README

 Welcome to the XP Studios License project!
 This repository contains licenses for XP Studios projects.

+Note: I am not like, a lawyer or anything, but I tried my best on this.

 ---